LeHuman/StriderWar/libraries/graphics/README.md

 ### CGA Image

 CGA Images are meant to be streamed from a file straight to video memory, performing transparency if necessary.
-It is enough to simply read in the file and begin directly copying to video memory.
-The only prerequisite to this is to correctly set the video mode based on the file extension.
+The only operation needed at runtime is to determine which bank (even or odd) to place a line in.
+Additionally, the correct video mode must be set based on the file extension.

 The distinction between types are only dictated by their file extension, the rendering program can choose to follow it / support different formats.